 A variety of opioid addiction treatment settings and options are available, depending on the person’s needs.

-In medical detox, a person is weaned off opioids while under around-the-clock medical care in an inpatient setting.
+In medical detox, a person is weaned off opioids while under around-the-clock medical care in a residential setting.
 This is important because quitting opioids can lead to uncomfortable withdrawal symptoms that can increase the risk of a relapse.
 Further, some withdrawal symptoms, like dehydration from diarrhea or vomiting, can be dangerous.
 Having onsite doctors and nurses to monitor and treat withdrawal symptoms can help a person gently cleanse their system of opioids in the most comfortable way possible.

 However, detox is only the first step in quitting opioids.
 To stay off opioids over the long term, a person should undergo rehab to explore why they began taking opioids in the first place and learn coping skills to lead an opioid-free life.
 Intensive individual and group therapy is an important part of rehab and takes place in all rehab programs.

-People in inpatient rehab live at the treatment center and are able to focus completely on their recovery without the interference of outside obligations.
+People in residential rehab live at the treatment center and are able to focus completely on their recovery without the interference of outside obligations.
 Further, because they are living onsite, patients can rely on having a sober living environment that supports their goals of staying opioid-free.